FriendsOfShopware/FroshPlatformThumbnailProcessor/src/Resources/store/en.md

 - Faster backups with fewer files

 ## Which service do I now use for the thumbnails:
+Please note that this plugin only provides the function for delivering the thumbnail urls.
+This plugin does not create thumbnails!
+The corresponding services are used for this.

 There are four parameters that are optionally available for creating the link:
 {mediaUrl}: Primarily your config shopware.cdn.url, alternatively shop url
 {mediaPath}: The relative path to the original image